NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Input Unit Type for Z

 This field is used to indicate the kind of units that may be associated with the z values.
 It is used by IDF Editor to display the appropriate SI and IP units for the Minimum Value of Z and Maximum Value of Z. The unit conversion is not applied to the coefficients.
 The available options are shown below.
-If none of these options are appropriate, select **Dimensionless** which will have no unit conversion**.**
+If none of these options are appropriate, select **Dimensionless** which will have no unit conversion.

 - Dimensionless